techfolios/template-old/essays/Getting Frameworked.md

 ## EXPERIENCE WITH HTML/CSS:

 Prior to taking ICS 314, I had no experience with HTML and CSS whatsoever.
 Now that I have had some exposure to these "programming languages", I am now able to understand how websites are created from the ground up.
-HTML can be seen as the bones of an animal, while CSS is the added skin, hair, make-up, etc that is added on after the main base is set up.
+HTML can be seen as the bones of an animal, while CSS is the excess skin, hair, make-up, etc that is added on after the main base is set up.
 After coding for some time in "real" programming languages like C, the HTML and CSS web-browser languages feel more like mere formatting and organizational tools.
 Even though I feel this way, they still are quite powerful tools that all computer science students should be comfortable using.

 <div class="ui medium rounded images">
 <img class="ui image" src="{{ site.baseurl }}/images/HTML.jpg">